 Many people have come to know Ram through in-house executive education programs.
 His energetic, interactive teaching style has won him several awards.
 He won the Bell Ringer award at GE’s famous Crotonville Institute and best teacher award at Northwestern.
 He was among BusinessWeek’s top ten resources for in-house executive development programs.

 Over the past decade, Charan has captured his business insights in numerous books and articles.
 In the past five years, Charan’s books have sold more than 2 million copies.
-These include the best-seller “Execution: The Discipline of Getting Things Done” (Random House Business Books, 2002) and “Confronting Reality” (Crown Business, 2004), both co-authored with Larry Bossidy, and “What the CEO Wants You to Know” ( Crown Business, 2001).
-His latest book is entitled “Boards That Lead: When to Take Charge, When to Partner, and When to Stay Out of the Way” (Harvard Business Review, 2013).
+These include the best-seller “Execution: The Discipline of Getting Things Done” (2002), and “Confronting Reality” (2004), both co-authored with Larry Bossidy, as well as “What the CEO Wants You to Know” (2001). and “Boards That Lead: When to Take Charge, When to Partner, and When to Stay Out of the Way” (2013).
+His latest book is entitled “Talent Wins: The New Playbook for Putting People First” was published in March of 2018.
 A frequent contributor to Fortune, Ram has written two cover stories, Why CEOs Fail and Why Companies Fail.
 His other articles have appeared in The Financial Times, Harvard Business Review, Director’s Monthly and Strategy and Business.

 Ram has served on the Blue Ribbon Commission on Corporate Governance and was elected a Distinguished Fellow of the National Academy of Human Resources.
 He is on the board of Austin Industries and Tyco Electronics.